A B C D E F G H I J K L M N O P Q R S T U V W X Y Z # |

 Minimum Volume

-One swab specimen in transport medium • 5 mL unpreserved urine
+One swab specimen • 5 mL unpreserved urine

 Other Acceptable Specimens

-10 mL unpreserved urine collected in a plastic sterile leak-proof container • Rectal mucosa swab (without feces)
+10 mL unpreserved urine collected in a plastic sterile leak-proof container • 1 rectal mucosa swab (without feces) • For surveillance testing: 1 swab composite skin of axilla/groin or nasal swab specimen

 Instructions

-See the alphabetical listing in the Microbiology section of Specimen Collection & Transport Guide for further instructions.
+See the alphabetical listing in the Microbiology section of Specimen Collection & Handling for further instructions.

 Transport Container